Home Canning Instructions and Recipes for Fruit and Vegetables

 Combine sugar and water.
 Stir over heat until sugar dissolves.
 Bring syrup to boiling point.
 Allow about 2 cupfuls of syrup to one quart of large fruit (pears, peaches, plums).
 Allow 1 cupful of syrup to one quart of small fruit (cherries, berries).

-There is not satisfactory substitute for sugar, as it intensifies the flavour of the food.
+There is not satisfactory substitute for sugar, as it intensifies the flavor of the food.
 A syrup of corn syrup and water without the addition of sugar is subject to mold.
 Even with sugar and corn syrup, the results are variable.
 Honey or corn syrup may be substituted in the following proportions:

 Syrup Sugar Corn Syrup or Honey Water Yield